Fernando-LRz/myTasks-frontend/README.md

 Frontend of a to-do list web app built with the MERN stack.

 ## Features
-* User registration.
+* User registration
-* Password reset.
+* Password reset
-* Task creation, editing, and deletion.
+* Create, edit, and delete tasks
-* Ability to add and remove tasks from favorites.
+* Add and remove tasks from favorites

 ## Installation
 1. Clone the repository